Geek Dashboard

 The Bottom Line

 In an ideal world, deleting an app from your Mac is a no-brainer and a matter of a few mouse clicks.
-In practice, this process can be hampered by several factors, and Mac users may have to go the extra mile doing it.
+In practice, this process can be hampered by several factors, and Mac users may have to go the extra mile to do it.
 If you are in the same boat, the above tips are absolutely worth giving a shot and if nothing works, the 3rd party cleaners will come to your rescue.

 Avatar for David Balaban